-Notice that the target is directly related to the indicator and provides a measure of how much the blood sugar levels are expected to decrease by the end of the project.
+Notice that the target is directly related to the indicator and provides a measure of how much the kalo supply for the island of Maui is expected to increase by the end of the project.

 Targets can be defined in many ways: whole numbers, percentages, level changes, scales, and professionally or self-identified targets.
 Whichever measure is chosen, be sure to describe exactly what that target means in your narrative.